apache/spark/docs/running-on-mesos.md

   <td>(none)</td>
   <td>
     Set the Mesos labels to add to each task.
 Labels are free-form key-value pairs.
     Key-value pairs should be separated by a colon, and commas used to list more than one.
-    Ex. key:value,key2:value2.
+If your label includes a colon or comma, you can escape it with a backslash.
+Ex. key:value,key2:a\:b.
   </td>
 </tr>
 <tr>